acrolinx/java-https-tester/README.md

   some ciphers will not be available.
-* If you are installing Oracle Java 8 on a developer Linux machine using the [webupd8 PPA](https://launchpad.net/~webupd8team), you may find out that you did not receive the changes on your last update.
-The installer manages some of the files in the `security` folder via symlinks to `/etc`.
+* If you are installing Oracle Java 8 on a developer Linux machine using the [webupd8 PPA](https://launchpad.net/~webupd8team), you may find out that you did not receive Oracle's changes with an update.
+The package manages some of the files in the `security` folder via symlinks to `/etc`.
 Analyze those carefully.
 * Another, much more elaborate, tool is the `s_client` module from the OpenSSL project.
 It can validate and output certificates and help a lot with debugging connection problems.
 It does not use the JVM though, and is thus a different beast.
 You often use it like this:

       openssl s_client -showcerts -connect www.example.com:443

+# Support

+This is not an Acrolinx product.
+It is a helper tool and provided as is.
+We do not support this program.

 # License

 This program is Copyright (c) 2017 by Acrolinx GmbH and published under the Apache License v2.0.
-See the LICENSE file for details.
+See the LICENSE file.